Close Menu

 WHAT IF YOUR SOMATIC DISORDER DOESN’T MEET A LISTING?

-If your somatic disorder does not meet listing 12.07, there is still hope of winning benefits.
-If you do not meet all of the criteria, you might be able to win benefits by “equaling” the listing.
+If your somatic condition does not meet listing 12.07, there is still hope of winning benefits.
+If you do not meet all of the elements of a listing, then you might be able to win benefits if you can prove you equal the listing.
 This means that the SSA will examine all of your medical issues, not just your somatic condition.

-According to SSR 17-2p, an impairment is medically equivalent to a listed impairment if it is at least equal in severity and duration to the criteria of any listed impairment.
-This means that the SSA could look at the combination of your medical conditions to see if they are equal in severity to listing 12.07.
+According to SSR 17-2p, a medical condition is equal to a listing if it is at least equal in severity and duration to the elements of any listing.
+This means that the SSA could look at the combination of your medical conditions to see if they are equal to listing 12.07.

-For example, in addition to a somatic disorder, you may also have depression.
-Likewise, you might suffer from an anxiety disorder.
-Perhaps those additional mental disorders are not severe enough to meet a listing.
-However, when you combine your somatic disorder with the other two mental conditions, then your mental conditions may be as severe as those in listing 12.07.
+For example, in addition to a somatic illness, you might suffer from personality issues and anxiety.
+Perhaps those mental conditions are not severe enough to meet a listing.
+However, when you combine your somatic condition with the other two mental conditions, then altogether they may be as severe as those in listing 12.07.
 Therefore, you would “equal” a listing.
-If you equal listing 12.07, the SSA awards benefits.
+If you equal listing 12.07, then the SSA will award your benefits.

 MEDICAL EXPERT TESTIMONY AT YOUR HEARING

-Also, your attorney can ask the medical expert about any mental residual functional capacity impairments that are part of the medical record.
-If you have RFC impairments, then it will impact your ability to work.
+Also, your attorney can ask the medical expert about any mental RFC limits that are part of the medical record.
+If you have a limited RFC, then it will impact your ability to work.
 It is crucial to have an attorney who understands how to build a picture of your mental RFC.
-If your mental disorder does not meet or equal SSA’s listing, then you can still win your case by proving you cannot sustain a 40 hour work week.
-Learn more information about how your residual functional capacity can help win your case here.

-If you are seeking Social Security Disability benefits, you should hire an attorney.
-An attorney can help you apply for SSDI and SSI benefits.
+If you are seeking Social Security benefits, then you should hire an attorney.
+An attorney can help you file for SSDI and SSI benefits.
 Studies show that you are three times more likely to win benefits if you hire an attorney.

-In order to hire Cannon Disability, all you need to do is call or contact us.
+In order to hire our law firm, all you need to do is call or contact us.
 We offer a free review of your case over the phone.
 And, it doesn’t cost anything to call us.

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win your SSD case, you pay the attorney fee out of your back benefits.
-If you do not win, there is no attorney fee to pay.
+It means if we win your SSD case, then you pay the attorney fee out of your back benefits.
+If you do not win, then there is no attorney fee to pay.

 The attorney fee has a cap or a limit.
 The SSA sets the limit of the attorney fee at 25% of the back benefit or the attorney fee cap, whatever is less.

 We also offer a free review of your case.
-Additionally, we perform all of our legal services on a contingency basis.
-This means that if we take your case, we will represent you for free until you win your case.
-At which point, the SSA sends us an attorney fee check from the past due benefit in your case.
-Learn more about past due benefits here.
-However, if we lose your case, you will not owe or have to pay an attorney fee.
+Additionally, we will represent you for free, until you win your case.
+We are only paid if you win benefits.
+The SSA sends us an attorney fee from your past due benefits.
+Learn more about past due benefits.
+If you have prior applications, then perhaps we can reopen your prior applications.
+Learn about how to reopen prior SSD applications.
+However, if we lose your case, then you will not have to pay an attorney fee.

 WHAT OUR LAW FIRM DOES FOR YOU

-The legal team at Cannon Disability Law can help you document your Somatic disorder.
-If your somatic symptoms keep you from working and you are seeking medical treatment, then you may receive benefits.
-You can contact Cannon Disability Law.
+The legal team at our law firm can help you document your somatic disorder.
+If your symptoms keep you from working and you are seeking medical treatment, then you may receive benefits.
+You can contact us today.
 We will answer your questions for free.

-However, your information is confidential.
-We will not share it with anyone.
-If we can’t help you, we will tell you.
+However, we will not share your information with anyone.
+If we can’t help you, then we will tell you.
 Best of all, it won’t cost you anything.
 We know you don’t have a job because of your medical condition.
 But, that shouldn’t stop you from hiring the best SSD attorney near you.

 Therefore, hire us.
-The team at Cannon Disability has over 30 years of experience helping Social Security clients.
+Our legal team has over 30 years of experience helping Social Security clients.
 Read more information on our About Us page.
-We have won over $100 million in back-benefits for our clients.
+We have won over $100 million in past due benefits for our clients.

 Put our experience to work for you.
 Contact Cannon Disability Law today.
-We will help prove your somatic disorder entitles you to SSDI and SSI benefits.
+We will help prove your somatic disorder deserves SSDI and SSI benefits.

 Facebook Twitter LinkedIn